-Ms. Slipper has created over 40 ballets to date and is currently working on several new creations while serving as the Founding Artistic Director of Northwest Dance Project.
+Ms. Slipper has created over 50 ballets to date and is currently working on several new creations while serving as the Artistic Director of NW Dance Project.

-Scott Lewis has led and managed Northwest Dance Project since its inception in 2004.
+Scott Lewis has served as NW Dance Project’s Executive Director since its inception in 2004.
 He holds a degree in Psychology with Honors as well as a degree in Sociology from the University of Oregon.
 Mr. Lewis has an extensive background in child development and education.
-Mr. Lewis worked as a counselor to high-risk youths (age 5 to 14) housed in state facilities for five years and is the former Director of the Los Angeles Suicide Prevention Center.
-Mr. Lewis has over 15 years experience in marketing and fundraising, has been a published arts journalist for over a decade and was the Operations Manager of CD Baby, the world’s largest seller of independent music.
-Scott Lewis has served as a grant panelist for the Regional Arts and Cultural Council as well as on numerous arts education panels for universities in Portland.
+Scott worked as a counselor to high-risk youths (ages 5 to 14) housed in state facilities for five years and is the former Director of the Los Angeles Suicide Prevention Center.
+He has over 18 years experience in marketing and fundraising, was a published arts journalist for two decades, and was the Operations Manager of CD Baby, the world’s largest seller of independent music.
+Scott has served as a grant panelist for the Regional Arts and Cultural Council, the Oregon Arts Commission, and the Oregon Cultural Trust, as well as on numerous arts education panels for universities in Portland and beyond.